raspberrypilearning/creating-resources/markdown.md

 *Based on [adam-p](https://github.com/adam-p)'s [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)*

-## Markdown Editors
+## Markdown editors

 If you're using git on your computer rather than the GitHub editor, you can use a simple text editor.
-However, it can be useful to use a desktop markdown editor with a preview pane.
+However, it can be useful to use a desktop Markdown editor with a preview pane.
 Here is a selection:

 - [ReText](https://launchpad.net/retext) for Linux (`apt-get install retext`)
 - [Mou](http://mouapp.com/) for Mac